rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/azure_ad_login.md

 ## Vulnerable Application

-The Microsoft Azure AD service has a vulnerable endpoint that delivers an error-code based response to specific authentication requests in XML.
+The Microsoft Azure AD SSO service has a vulnerable endpoint that delivers an error-code based response to specific authentication requests in XML.
 The endpoint, when passed the correct credentials, will respond with a DesktopSsoToken that can be used to authenticate to Azure AD.
 When the authentication is unsuccessful, the error code that is returned can be used to discover the validity of usernames in the target tenant.
 This module also reports credentials to the credentials database when they are discovered.

 ## Verification Steps